 Prior to co-founding Crimson in 1986, Gary was with Mobil Oil Corporation as a Reservoir Engineer for Southern Oklahoma and a Production Engineer for the San Joaquin and Los Angeles Basins.
 Gary also worked in Corporate Planning for Mobil.

 Crimson has grown from a single oil production property with a few wells to a major upstream oil and gas producer in California with over 1,000 operated producing wells, multiple gas distillation and processing plants as well as an affiliate oilfield services company.
 Gary also co-founded Crimson Midstream, the parent of Crimson Pipeline, an ongoing entity that operates significant crude oil pipeline transportation networks in California and Louisiana, as well as Crimson Renewable Energy, L.P., the largest biodiesel facility in California.
-Today, Crimson Resource Management focuses exclusively as the 17th largest upstream oil and gas producer in California with its headquarters in Denver, CO and its district office in Bakersfield, CA
+Today, as the 12th largest upstream oil and gas producer in California, with its headquarters in Denver, CO and its district office in Bakersfield, CA, Crimson Resource Management focuses exclusively on oil production.

 Gary earned a BS degree in Petroleum Engineering from the University of Southern California, Viterbi School of Engineering, in 1980, and an MBA from the University of Southern California, Marshall School of Business, in 1986.